Solutions to the exercises from the book "Albert algebras over commutative rings": Describing Albert algebras by the Tits constructions

 \begin{sol}{skip.pr.frddense} By Corollary \ref{skip.Frd.3}, $J = E^{(+)}$ for some cubic \'etale $k$-algebra $E$.
 Therefore, the claim is equivalent to the same statement for $E$, which is Exercise \ref{skip.pr.etale.gen}. \end{sol}

 \begin{sol}{skip.unitary9} The proof proceeds in the same manner as the proofs of Propositions \ref{skip.octonion.G2} and \ref{skip.Frd.A1}.
-Note that for each central simple associative $F$-algebra $A$, we get an involutorial system $B = A \times \opgrp{A}$, $K = F \times F$, and $\tau$ the map that swaps the two factors, and in this case we abuse notation and write simply $A$ for the involutorial system.
-The automorphism group of $\Mat_3(F)$ is the same as the automorphism group of the corresponding involutorial system, which is $\PGL_3 \rtimes \IZ/2$ as in \cite[pp.~346, 400]{MR2000a:16031}.
+Note that for each central simple associative $F$-algebra $B$, we get an algebra with unitary involution $A = B \times \opgrp{B}$, $K = F \times F$, and $\tau$ the map that swaps the two factors, and in this case we abuse notation and write simply $B$ for the involutorial system.
+The automorphism group of the algebra $\Mat_3(F)$ is the same as the automorphism group of the corresponding algebra with unitary involution, which is $\PGL_3 \rtimes \IZ/2$ as in \cite[pp.~346, 400]{MR2000a:16031}.
 The automorphism group of $\Sym(\Mat_3(F))$ is the same by Proposition \ref{skip.frd.69}.\ref{skip.frd.9}, and the automorphism group of the split adjoint semisimple group of type $\rsA_2$, $\PGL_3$, is the same as described in \ref{skip.split.ring}.

-The $F$-algebras with involution that are twisted forms of the involutorial system corresponding to $\Mat_3(F)$ are exactly the ones described in (a) by \cite[\S{29.D}]{MR2000a:16031}.
+The $F$-algebras with involution that are twisted forms of the algebra with unitary involution corresponding to $\Mat_3(F)$ are exactly the ones described in (i) by \cite[\S{29.D}]{MR2000a:16031}.
 The rank 9 Freudenthal $F$-algebras are the $F$-forms of $\plalg{\Mat_3(F)}$ by Corollary \ref{c.CHARF}.
-The adjoint semisimple groups of type $\rsA_2$ are by definition the $F$-forms of $\PGL_3$. \end{sol} \begin{sol}{skip.Frd.C3} The solution is similar to that of Exc.~\ref{skip.unitary9}.
+The adjoint semisimple groups of type $\rsA_2$ are by definition the $F$-forms of $\PGL_3$. \end{sol}